rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - It is my experience during my training period in a BPO company.
-There are no available resources to study their technologies and I must figure everything on my own.
+There are no available resources to study their technologies, and I must figure everything on my own.
 The only way to survive is to work **late hours regularly** for me to catch up through developing the technical documentation.

 #### **Give me an example of a time you did something wrong.
 How did you handle it?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- When I push my changes to the system where the result does **more harm than good**.
-This is the main reason why performing an automation testing role has become essential.
+- When I perform some actions that could **disturb** other people.
+One way to handle that is to learn from there and do better next time.

 #### **Give an example of how you have handled a challenge in the workplace before.**